zikichombo/website/content/projects.md

   }
 ```

 Our development roadmap follows dependency order.
-The less dependent
+The less dependent projects
+are the most mature.
+Note that the dependencies above are coarse-grained, and
-projects are the most mature.
-Our bandwidth for advancing depends on
+the dependency order of development is not necessarily so.
+Our bandwidth for
-your support and engagement.
+advancing depends on your support and engagement.

 ## Rough status and development order